jppelteret/dealii-weak_forms/README.md

 for (const auto &cell : dof_handler.active_cell_iterators())
 {
   ...
+  // Initialise some data structures, precompute some data for use in
+  // the assembly loop, ...

+  ...
   for (const unsigned int i : fe_values.dof_indices()) {
     for (const unsigned int j : fe_values.dof_indices())